kcstarless/flyaway/README.md

 ## Authentication React -> Rails
+[Devise-API](https://github.com/nejdetkadir/devise-api) provide `JSON Web Token (JWT)` stateless authentication.
+Whenever validation is required `headers: { Authorization: "Bearer ${accessToken} }` is passed in as parameter from React to Rails api, where devise-api ensure validity of the token.

 Access Token: When a user signs in, they receive an accessToken, which is used to authenticate requests to protected resources.
 This token usually has a short expiration time (e.g., minutes).

 Refresh Token: Along with the accessToken, the user also receives a refreshToken.
 This token is used to obtain a new accessToken when the original one expires without requiring the user to log in again.